 7. It’s not that big of a deal to drive yourself.
 For some reason everyone makes a big to-do about staying on the grounds so you don’t have to worry about transportation.
-We have stayed both on and off the Disney grounds and the transportation was never a factor in this decision.
+We have stayed both on and off the Disney grounds and the transportation was never a factor in our decision.
 Reason being, that yes, it’s convenient to have the buses right there (or the monorail if that is available at your resort) but, public transportation does take time.
 So, although convenient, it can be a time sucker.
 On the last day of our trip we decided to drive ourselves just because we were a little tired of waiting for buses and risking the possibility of having to wait for a second bus if it was crowded.
 Driving ourselves was NO BIG DEAL.
 (It does cost to park though, so you will want to factor this into your budget.)

 11. Make meal reservations.
 Going back to my #6 point, finding a place to eat can be daunting.
 You go from hungry to HANGRY in minutes when you are trying to figure out what a group of people all want to eat and then find a restaurant that doesn’t have a long line because everyone is eating at the same time as you!
 Plan ahead.
 If you are using a travel agent, they are fabulous at recommending restaurants and will make reservations for you.
-If you are doing this on your own, decide if you want sit-down meals, character meals, quick service, etc, and make reservations for as many as possible.
+If you are doing this on your own, decide if you want sit-down meals, character meals, quick service, etc, and make reservations for as many meals as possible.
 It will save you time and stress.
 In addition, consider eating at “off times.”
 The majority of the crowds eat at noon and six, so if you can plan to eat a little earlier or later, the crowds will be less.

 12. Avoid Saturdays and Holidays.
 Our past three vacations have been in mid-October and early-December during off-peaks times.
 There have been minimal waits, minimal crowds, and perfect temperatures.
 The only time we ever experienced craziness was on a Saturday.
 The park seems to get packed this day, regardless of what time of year you visit.
-Locals are more prone to pop-in for the day as well.
+Locals are more prone to pop in for the day as well.
 So, if you are looking for an off-day to use the resort pool, or just chill, Saturday would be my recommendation.

 13. Use the Single Rider Line for Test Track.
 Test Track in Epcot is one of my all-time favorite rides.
 Every member of my family loves it!
-Bad news is that so does the rest of the world, so wait times can be long!
-You might choose to use this for your fast pass (my #3 tip), but I would suggest using the fast pass for Frozen or Soarin instead (you can only choose one of those three) and then enter in the single-rider line for Test Track.
+The bad news is that so does the rest of the world, so wait times can be long!
+You might choose to use this for your fast pass (my #3 tip), but I would suggest using the fast pass for Frozen or Soarin’ instead (you can only choose one of those three) and then enter in the single-rider line for Test Track.
 Now, if you have little ones, this may not be your best bet, but if you have independent kids who don’t mind riding without you, this is the way to go!
-My daughter and I rode Test Track six times with zero wait by using the single-rider line!
+My daughter and I rode Test Track six times with zero wait by using the single-rider line.
 You stay together until you are actually placed in a car.
 Most rides we were in the same car (one behind the other) but a few times she was a couple cars ahead of me.
 We still exited at about the same time so it worked out perfectly.

 14. Look for Hidden Mickeys.
 This is something we love to do!
 You can read more about it here, but basically the classic ears can be found all over the parks and resorts.
 It’s a great way to entertain little ones, and honestly my son and husband were all into this on their first trip.
 It was like a mission to find as many as possible.
 Cast members will help you out as well!

 15. Naps are good.
 I am not a napper at all, but when in Disney, a nap is something I look forward to!
 As I mentioned in #4, we arrive at park opening, which means some days we are up as early as 5:45am to begin our day.
-Then we walk mile upon mile at the park and wear ourselves out by 1pm!
-Good news is that is the exact time when crowds arrive.
+Then we walk mile upon mile at the park and wear ourselves out by 1pm.
+The good news is that is the exact time when crowds arrive.
 So, this past visit, we decided to head back to the resort, climb in our beds and take an hour nap.
 Then we’d chill for a bit and head back to the park later in the afternoon to enjoy an entire evening full of more fun!
 As I stated, my daughter is 12 and with how hard we go at Disney, she had no problem with that down time, so I know for toddlers this tip can be extremely useful!

 16. Use the “Rider Switch.”
 We did not need to use this since my daughter is older and wanted to ride everything, but this is just another one of Disney’s ways that they help cater to families.
 If you have kids with different interests, it can be difficult when mom, dad, and child #1 want all want to ride Space Mountain, but child #2 doesn’t want to go (or doesn’t meet the height requirement).
 Luckily, you’ve got Rider Switch which allows child #1 to ride Space Mountain with Dad while Mom stays with child #2.
 Then, Mom can get in the Fastpass line with child #1 and ride it again, while Dad hangs with the second child.
 Pretty cool.
 You can read more here.

 17. Use the park maps.
 Don’t worry – you’re not a freshman in high school trying to look cool by not pulling out your daily schedule.
 This is Disney and it is huge!
 If your travel planner has made a schedule for you, or even if you are just “winging it,” you will want to use the park maps to lay out some sort of plan for where you will go and when.
 You will walk A LOT at Disney, so there is no need to add extra work for yourself or your little ones.
 Make some sort of plan on the way to the park, or even while waiting in lines.
-It will save you a lot of time!
+It will save you quite a bit of time!
 (You can get maps prior to your trip, at the resorts, or throughout the parks at kiosks.)

 18. Take a backpack.
 Granted, it stinks to have to wait in the bag check line, but they are usually very efficient, and it is so nice to have things on hand that you might need throughout the day.
 And if you have a child in a stroller – bonus – you don’t even need to carry it because you can keep it in there!
-A few items that are great to pack: drinks, cell phone, sunscreen, rain poncho (for bad weather and/or the River Rapids and Splash Mountain rides), sunglasses, hats, jackets, wipes/hand sanitizer, snacks.
+A few items that are great to pack: drinks, cell phone & charger, sunscreen, rain poncho (for bad weather and/or the River Rapids and Splash Mountain rides), sunglasses, hats, jackets, wipes/hand sanitizer, snacks.

 19. Don’t read every tip and guide book.
 I know this seems hypocritical since I just wrote an essay of tips for you, but the truth is that there is SO MUCH info out there that you can honestly overwhelm yourself.
 This is supposed to be a vacation, so relax and enjoy it!
-Plan ahead by using the tips above,visit the Disney website here, and talk to a friend or two who has visited previously.
-You will be fine without downloading a library of resources!
+Plan ahead by using the tips above, visit the Disney website here, and talk to a friend or two who has visited previously.
+You will be fine without downloading a library of resources.

 20. It’s not just an amusement park.
-This is for anyone who has never visited Disney World before.
+This is for anyone who has never visited Walt Disney World before.
 Don’t expect the county fair, or an amusement park with rows and rows of thrill rides.
 Disney World is completely different.
 It’s not just about the rides.
 It’s the entire experience.
-The engineers and cast members take into account all five senses.
-You will smell the beach as you pass over water on Soarin, you will hear the Seven Dwarfs singing as you enter into the Mine Train, you will see fireworks and lights and theme-related décor everywhere you turn, you will hug characters who you’ve only seen on a screen, and you will taste food from around the world in Epcot.
+The Imagineers and cast members take into account all five senses.
+You will smell the beach as you pass over water on Soarin’, you will hear the Seven Dwarfs singing as you enter into the Mine Train, you will see fireworks and lights and theme-related décor everywhere you turn, you will hug characters who you’ve only seen on a screen, and you will taste food from around the world in Epcot.
 Take it all in and enjoy the down time just as much as you enjoy the excitement on an attraction.